 |Phone:||0422 446 996|

-Background There have been numerous theories cited over the origins of the Weimaraner.
-One fact remains certain, that the Weimaraner had much Leithund blood in it.
-These dogs were kept during the first third of the 19th century at the Court of Weimar.
-Towards the middle of the century, before the beginning of our pure breed, the dogs were found almost exclusively in the hands of professional hunters and forest officials in central Germany, especially in the regions of Wiemar and Thuringia.
-These dogs were usually bred only for performance, and when the days of the Leithund ended, these breeders crossed their dogs with Huhnerhund (refers to Pointers and Setters) and continued these matings further.
-From approximately 1890, more systematic breeding methods began and were recorded in the stud book.
-In addition to the shorthaired Weimaraner, even before the turn of the century, there appeared a longhaired variety, although only now and then.
-The Weimaraner has remained a pure breed and basically free of crossbreeding, especially to Pointers, ever since it was first recorded in the official breed stud book.
-Therefore, the Weimaraner is, no doubt, the oldest German pointing breed, and has been purebred for around 100 years.
+These dogs were kept during the early part of the 19th century at the Court of Weimar in Germany.
+Towards the middle of the century they were found almost exclusively in the hands of professional hunters and forest officials in central Germany, especially in the regions of Weimar and Thuringia where they were usually bred solely for hunting.
+In addition to the shorthaired Weimaraner, there appeared a longhaired variety.
+The Weimaraner has remained pure bred and basically free of crossbreeding ever since they was first recorded in the official breed stud book.
+He is therefore the oldest German pointing breed, having been purebred for about 100 years.
 The versatile Weimaraner (nicknamed the "Grey Ghost" due to its unique colour) is a dedicated companion dog.
-From the early years of the breed they have lived with their people as dedicated companions and hunting dogs.
-In Australia both the Weimaraner (shorthaired) and the Weimaraner (longhaired) varieties are available.

-Please Take Note The decision to own a Weimaraner should be considered carefully as they require an active person with a keen interest in the companion dog and are prepared to give it the exercise, love and attention they demand.
-They are a dog that do not kennel well, so if this is the breed you select get the dog used to being in a kennel early in life.
-They do not like to be relegated to the back yard and forgotten, they like to be with you as part of the family.
-The couch and the bed are their favourites.
-Once you decide upon the breed, however, you will fast become one of the many who firmly believe that this is the most wonderful breed in the world and could never live without one.
+The decision to own a Weimaraner needs careful consideration, as they require an active person with a keen interest in the companion dog, someone prepared to give the dog the regular exercise, love and attention they will demand.
+He is an intelligent breed and learns quickly, but some may be stubborn.
+Training should be started when young and should be firm, consistent and gentle.
+They are a dog that do not kennel well.
+They do not like to be relegated to the back yard and forgotten; they like to be with you as part of the family.